 Therefore, central banks and industry participants started looking for an adequate replacement that more accurately reflects market transactions.
-Working groups over the world have reached a consensus is that near risk-free rates ("RFRs"), which are calculated based on actual transactions, would be used as ARRs for LIBOR.
+Working groups over the world have reached a consensus is that risk free rates ("RFRs"), which are calculated based on actual transactions, would be used as ARRs for LIBOR.
 The use of ARRs is expected to create a more transparent, reliable and representative interest rate market.

-As such, banks are now working toward the goal of phasing out LIBOR and adopt ARRs as a replacement for the existing and new products and contracts with a maturity beyond 2021, upon LIBOR cessation.
+As such, banks are now working toward the goal of phasing out LIBOR and adopt ARRs as a replacement for the existing and new products and contracts with a maturity beyond the Cessation Dates.

 3. Are there alternatives to LIBOR?

 In the five LIBOR currency areas (i.e. the US, Euro Area, Japan, the UK and Switzerland), relevant authorities and working groups have identified transaction-based overnight interest rates as ARRs for LIBOR.
 For more background information about relevant transition work being undertaken, please refer to the following websites (Table 2).

 In Hong Kong, there is no plan to discontinue HIBOR as it is still seen as a credible financial benchmark by Hong Kong industry groups, such as the Treasury Markets Association ("TMA").
 Nevertheless, an ARR has been identified for HIBOR following the international trend, which is the HKD Overnight Index Average ("HONIA").